Seaton Carew Golf Club: 4th Gray Trophy

 An interesting golfing historical note is that Mr Swettenham played at Seaton Carew under an assumed name of "P.A.
 Raps".
-Although Mr Swettenham's full name appears in the Clubs records P.A.Raps was to appear in the press announcements of the Clubs activities and the public display boards in the Club House.
+Although Mr Swettenham's full name appears in the club's records P. A. Raps was to appear in the press announcements of the club's activities and the public display boards in the club House.
 It seems some golfers at that time did not want their employers, customers, parishioners, patients, clients and perhaps even family members to know they were playing golf.
 Even though competitions were normally held on a Saturday.
 Sunday golf only began at Seaton Carew after the First World War so this was not even an attempt to disguise Mr Swettenham's absence from Church.
 The club's records show that several Seaton Carew Golf Club members used such acronyms an this was probably common place at other clubs at that time.

 5th Gray Trophy

-2 Trophies were presented to the club by Matthew Gray in August 1893 because he was to be absent again while doing a tour of the world.
+Two trophies were presented to the club by Matthew Gray in August 1893 because he was to be absent again while doing a tour of the world.
 However, tragically, Major Gray was to die before anyone had won the 5th Trophy.
 33 competitions were played before the 5th Gray Trophy was won and by then a total of 11 players had won two competitions.